DanShappir/Seq/README.md

-# Sequences
+# Seq
 ## Iteration methods for ES6 (JavaScript) Generators / Iterators
 After trying out ES6 generators and iterators, it occurred to me that their designers are not big fans of functional programming.
 Otherwise how can you explain the total lack of iteration functions, and the significant reliance on various incarnations of the *for* loop.
 But JavaScript is a highly malleable Programming Language, so I decided to add them myself.
-The result is the **Sequences** library that allows you to write code such as:
+The result is the **Seq** library that allows you to write code such as:
 ```javascript
 function* numbers() {
   var n = 0;